-'Not Anymore' online training for students: This web-based educational program is incorporated into the course assignments for College and Beyond, the Student Success Seminar required for new students.
+'Sexual Violence Prevention for Community College Students' online training for students: This web-based educational program is incorporated into the course assignments for College and Beyond, the Student Success Seminar required for new students.
 The training teaches students how to recognize, prevent and respond to interpersonal violence, including sexual harassment, sexual assault, stalking, and domestic and dating violence.
 The program includes modules on the role of alcohol consumption in increasing risk for sexual assault and on effective bystander intervention.
 The program includes a pre- and post-test to measure course completion and learning comprehension.
-The program includes links to college policies on student conduct, including sexual harassment, sexual assault, stalking, and domestic and dating violence, as well as alcohol and other drug abuse prevention.
+The program includes links to college policies on student conduct, including sexual harassment, sexual assault, stalking, and domestic assault, stalking, and domestic and assault, stalking assault assault assault assault assault assault assault and assault and learning comprehension.
+The program includes links to college policies on student conduct, as alcohol and other drug abuse prevention.

-Specifically, the College offered the following primary prevention and awareness programs for all incoming students in 2022: (DoV means Domestic Violence, DaV means Dating Violence, SA means Sexual Assault and S means Stalking)
+Specifically, the College offered the following primary prevention and awareness programs for all incoming students in 2023: (\DoV means Domestic Violence, DaV means Dating Violence, SA means Sexual Assault and S means Stalking)

-Name of Program Date Held Location Held Which Prohibited Behavior Covered?
-'Not Anymore' online training module is part of curriculum for College and Beyond student success course, required of new students Ongoing Online DoV, DaV, SA, S. Also covered bystander intervention techniques, and alcohol's role in increasing risk of being a perpetrator or victim of sexual misconduct.
+Which Prohibited Behavior Name of Program Date Held Location Held Covered?
+'Sexual Violence Prevention for Community College Students' online training module is part of curriculum for College and Beyond student success course, required of new students Ongoing Online DoV, DaV, SA, S. Also covered bystander intervention techniques, and alcohol's role in increasing risk of being a perpetrator or victim of sexual misconduct.
 Policy 1080 - Prohibition against harassment or discrimination: Definitions, resources and reporting options' given to new students in College and Beyond course.
 Ongoing Online DoV, DaV, SA, S. Also has information on bystander intervention.

 Brochure 'Respect and Responsibility: Student Code of Conduct" distributed to new students in College and Beyond course; includes definitions of sexual misconduct.
-Ongoing Online In the classroom DoV, DaV, SA, S
+Ongoing Online In the classroom DoV, DaV, SA, S 'AlcoholEdu' online Training module Ongoing Online Drug and alcohol Abuse Prevention

-The College offered the following primary prevention and awareness programs for all new employees in 2022: (DoV means Domestic Violence, DaV means Dating Violence, SA means Sexual Assault and S means Stalking.)
+The College offered the following primary prevention and awareness programs for all new employees in 2023: (\DoV means Domestic Violence, DaV means Dating Violence, SA means Sexual Assault and S means Stalking.)